graphcore/tutorials/tutorials/pytorch/tut4_observing_tensors/README.md

  * `anchor_tensor_example.py` Code example for anchoring tensors directly to generate a gradient histogram.
  * `datasets` Folder containing MNIST dataset for the example.
  * `requirements.txt` File containing the requirements for the example.
- * `GradientHistogram.png` Picture of the gradient histogram created by the example.
+ * `static` Folder containing a picture of the gradient histogram created by the example.
  * `README.md` This file.

 # Method 1 Print tensor